twbrodarick/Advanced-Solidity/README.md

 6. In the 'At Address Field', paste in the **token_address** and click to deploy

-7. Toward the top of the screen in the 'Value' field, input a reasonable amount of wei or ether that our wallet can fund in tokens with requisite gas
+7. Toward the top of the screen in the 'Value' field, input a reasonable amount of wei or ether that our wallet can fund in tokens along with the requisite gas
- * Note that using an external network like Kovan can make the gas required too high to execute with sizable token amounts
+ * Note that using an external network like Kovan can make the gas demanded too high to execute for sizable token purchases
  * Recommend using a custom network for deploying a significant token amount in ETH

 8. Toggle back to **PupperCoinSale** contract and expand selections